 LINK4 puts emphasis on the competences of its employees for some time now.
-In 2019, the on three advancement levels.
+In 2019, the Analyst Academy was established to improve the analytical skills of the persons employed on three advancement levels.
 In 2020, the program was continued.
 The Analyst Academy significantly supports the entire process of transformation of LINK4 into a Data Driven Company, i.e. a company where business decisions are made on the basis of data and in certain business processes the decisions are made by the forecasting models.
 It involves development of the technology and organization around data collection and processing, machine learning and artificial intelligence.
 To this effect, the Data and Advanced Analytics Center was established in LINK4, which executed a number of innovative projects allowing to generate measurable business benefits.
 The Company made a milestone in terms of using the data processing and analysis capabilities.
 A modern Data Lake was built, which allows for efficient creation of Machine Learning models and business analyses.
 In addition, technologies were implemented to make it possible to process huge volumes of unstructured data which so far were not available for broader analyses.
 The data were used to better understand the client needs and address them in the form of an appropriate scope of insurance and price.